 Okeanos FSM Sustainable Sea Transportation is part of the Okeanos Foundation’s Pan-Pacific vaka network.
 As climate change related-issues are rising, Okeanos proposes alternative ways of traveling for communities and tourists as well as raising awareness about environmental issues.

-We are operating three traditionally-based Polynesian sailing canoes, Vaka Motus, in FSM waters: ‘Okeanos Messenger’, ‘Okeanos Wa’a qab’ and ‘Okeanos Ambassador’.
+We are operating three traditionally-based Polynesian sailing canoes, Vaka Motus, in FSM waters: ‘Okeanos Pohnpei’, ‘Okeanos Wa’a qab’ and ‘Okeanos Ambassador’.
 The Vaka Motu has been especially designed for inter-islands journeys.
 It is entirely green, purely powered by the wind, the sun and coconut oil.
 The fossil-fuel free sailing vessel is equipped with newest technology and operated by a local crew.

 Empower Pacific Island people to implement traditionally based sustainable sea transportation to ensure independence, cultural revival and ocean stewardship.